Chen Tao (footballer, born 1985): Tianjin Teda

 After being dropped by Shanghai Shenhua, Chen was given a chance to go on loan to top tier side Tianjin Teda during the 2010 season and would immediately make an impact towards the team when on his league debut on 27 July 2010 he would also score his first goal for the club against Henan Construction in a 2-1 victory.
 He would go on to be a vital member of the team and quickly saw Tianjin become runners-up within the league.
 After his successful stint with the club, Chen would make his move permanent and would transfer to Tianjin Teda permanently on 14 February 2011.

 Dalian Aerbin

 On 21 December 2012, Chen left Tianjin Teda and transferred to Dalian Aerbin.
 He made his debut for Dalian on 9 March 2013 in a 1-0 loss to Shandong Luneng.

 Sichuan Longfor

 On 23 June 2016, Chen signed for China League Two side Sichuan Longfor.

 Retirement

 On 29 May 2020, Chen Tao announced his retirement from professional football.

+Managerial career

+Tao joined Shenzhen FC in 2020 as head coach of the elite team, before being promoted to assistant coach in 2021.
+In 2023, Tao was appointed as head coach of Shenzhen FC.
+On 14 July 2023, Tao resigned as the head coach of Shenzhen.

+On 8 September 2025, Chen joined Chinese Super League club Shenzhen Peng City as assistant coach.